How to Play Bocce Ball: Everything You Ever Wanted to Know

 Growth of Bocce Tournaments

 In the past century or so, bocce has also become a popular tournament sport.
-Competitions regularly take place around the world, some offering significant cash awards to winners.
+Competitions regularly occur worldwide, some offering significant cash awards to winners.

 Today, the Federation International de Boules (FIB) regulates bocce play at the international level, dictating all official rules and instructing people on how to play bocce ball.